wso2/docs-is/en/docs/deploy/configure-user-stores.md

 ## Userstore manager

-Adapters used to connect with different userstores are called *Userstore Managers*.
-By default, there are userstore managers for JDBC, LDAP and Active Directory userstores.
+*Userstore Managers* are adapters used to connect with different user stores.
+By default, there are user store managers for JDBC, LDAP, and Active Directory user stores.
-If you need to add a new userstore implementation, see [Write a Custom Userstore Manager]({{base_path}}/references/extend/write-a-custom-user-store-manager).
-When you configure the userstore, you have to set the userstore manager class name.
+If you need to add a new user store implementation, see [Write a Custom Userstore Manager]({{base_path}}/references/extend/write-a-custom-user-store-manager) for more information.
+When configuring the userstore, you must set the userstore manager class name.

 !!! info
     The permissions attached to roles are always stored in an RDBMS.
 With the default configurations, permissions are stored in the embedded H2 database.
-For information on how to set up a RDBMS repository for storing permission, see [Configure the Authorization Manager]({{base_path}}/deploy/configure-the-authorization-manager)
+For information on how to set up an RDBMS repository for storing permission, see [Configure the Authorization Manager]({{base_path}}/deploy/configure-the-authorization-manager)